appwrite/demos-for-angular/file-upload-example/README.md

   }
 ```

 We just need to pass through our `File` to upload and a set permissions.
-The first array is an array for `read` permissions, the second is for `write`.
+The first array is an array for `read` and the second is for `write` permissions.
 For this tutorial we wil use `*` (wildcard) which means this is available publicly.
 You can learn more about permissions [here](https://appwrite.io/docs/permissions).

 #### Listing the files